 - Most of all, do you feel instinctively comfortable with this dentist?

 It is really important that the dentist is personable and approachable.
-If you feel intimidated by them, then they are not a good fit for you.
+If you feel intimidated (or even bullied) by them, do yourself a favour and give them a miss.

 Don’t tough it out!

 Pretty much the worst mistake you can make.
-Why act tough if it’s so much easier to get treated with kid gloves if you act scared?
+Why act tough when it’s so much easier to get treated with kid gloves if you act scared?
 You may think “I don’t have to ‘act’ scared, I’m scared to death anyway”, but even so, you may want to try and lay it on a bit thick.
 This may also take your mind off trying to fight your sense of panic.
 If you’re scared to death, it’s best to openly show it.
 Fighting panic only fuels the fire, so go with the flow.
-Acting brave will most likely add to your sense of panic.

 Be honest and open about your fears.
 Your dentist can’t help you if you aren’t.

-One and the same dentist may treat apprehensive patients very differently depending on whether they appear scared or not – so do make sure your dentist knows you are scared.
+One and the same dentist may treat apprehensive patients quite differently depending on whether they appear scared or not – so do make sure your dentist knows you are scared.

 Be open about your fears – or be prepared